Top Child Care Influencers & Resources 2017

 Despite the lower audience sizes of the ACA compared to others, I’m adding the ACA as it is engaged on behalf of long day care owners and operators.
 They safeguard families and their children to provide an opportunity to access early childhood education and care (ECEC) throughout Australia.
 It provides a great source of articles on proposed government changes to the child care industry.

-Mark Woodland – CEO Xplor @MarkAWoodland
+Mark Woodland – CEO of Education at Xplor @MarkAWoodland

 Social Authority Ranking – 77